 Melbourne’s water outlook at a glance

-- we will increasingly use desalinated water as part of our regular water supply
+- Desalinated water will continue to be part of our regular water supply.

-- permanent water use rules remain in place to reduce demand on our precious drinking water
+- Permanent Water Use Rules remain to reduce demand on our precious drinking water.

 Download the Water Outlook

 For an in-depth look at these issues, download the Water Outlook:

 Learn how we’re working to secure Melbourne’s water supply in the face of ongoing challenges, and what you can do to help.